 It’s nice to hear music in the background when shopping.
 The right music makes people feel good.
 They want to stay in your store longer and are more likely to make a purchase.
 The wrong music can turn potential customers into runaways.

-Music should match your products.
+Music should match your wholesale clothing and products.
 You don’t want heavy metal blaring through the speakers if you’re selling clothes for the modern hippy.
 Instead, choose a sixties playlist that is soft with a powerful message.

 5. Keep Customers Interested

 If you notice customers talking to their shopping partners more than looking at your products, there’s a problem.
 Your clothing store layout and design should prevent distractions and make customers eager to see what’s next.

 One idea to keep customers interested includes using virtual reality or digital experiences.
 You can show customers how clothing outfits look together, help them find and match their skin tone, or take fun online quizzes to determine their style.

 Even when you have the trendiest, most popular items in your store, not everyone will purchase them due to simple problems you can provide as a courtesy to your customer.
 Here are some examples: